akumina/AkuminaDev/docs/Modern-Faq.md

 ### Frequently Asked Questions

 ## Where are the Assets stored?
 Since Modern restricts the use of the Style Library, the asset files are stored in another library, usually named Akumina Library.
 In addition, the assets can be in either the central site collection or in a CDN, depending on type.
-The digitalworkplace.env.js file (when used) is placed in the Akumina Private Library ; see https://akumina.github.io/docs/Modern-AWP#setup-installation.
+The digitalworkplace.env.js file (when used) is placed in the Akumina Private Library; see https://akumina.github.io/docs/Modern-AWP#setup-installation.

 ## Is a central site required?
 A central site is not required.
 However, for a production deployment it is preferred, but when using a development site the Akumina framework and related items can be in the same site collection.